DaanDeMeyer/reproc/README.md

 - Format your changes with `clang-format` and run `clang-tidy` locally if possible since it will run in CI as well.

-  If `clang-format` is available in CMake's search path, a `reproc-format` target is added that can be used to run `clang-format` on all reproc source files.
+  If `clang-format` is available in CMake's search path, you can run `cmake --build build --target reproc-format` to format all reproc source files.

-  `cmake --build build --target reproc-format`

-  reproc also supports the `REPROC_RUN_CLANG_TIDY` CMake option to run `clang-tidy` as part of the build.
-This requires `clang-tidy` to be in CMake's search path (PATH is included in CMake's search path).
+  reproc also supports the `REPROC_RUN_CLANG_TIDY` CMake option to run `clang-tidy` while building.

+  If CMake can't find `clang-format` or `clang-tidy` you can tell it where to look as follows:

+  `cmake -DCMAKE_PREFIX_PATH=<clang-install-location> ..`

 - Make sure all tests still pass.
 Tests can be run by executing `cmake --build build --target reproc-run-tests` in the root directory of the